In Other News: Rosetta Comet Landing

 By Michelle Eickmeyer

-In Other News: Friday the 13th
+In Other News: Women in the News

 A look at a current news item through the lens of different titles available on GVRL.